original logo

 2. Be on the look out for questions in the league channel that you could answer.
 If you know the answer, don't be shy about speaking up.
 Most questions are easy procedural concerns, such as "How long do I have to wait for my opponent?", or "When are lineups due?"

-However, be careful in phrasing your answer - give only general information.
-Because you do not see the Game Forum in question, a more specific answer might not take into account information that you are unaware of.
-Try not sounding like you are giving a ruling.
-For example, "If he's not here by 9:30, you get a forfeit win" might cause trouble if 9:00 was not really the agreed game time.
+For example, "If he's not here by 09:30, you get a forfeit win" might cause trouble if 09:00 was not really the agreed game time.
 Instead, try something like, "If your opponent is not here at 30 minutes past the agreed time, he forfeits.
 But wait until the autoforfeit posts it in the Game Forum."
 Or copy pertinent text from the statutes or handbooks to paste into your tell as way of giving your answer.
 When copying text out of context, consider also giving the player a link to the appropriate webpage that has the complete information.

-Another great stock answer: "Post that question in your Game Forum."
+Another great stock answer: "Post that question in your Game Forum.

 3. Request that inappropriate behavior stop.
 Call a server admin if it's severe (the command 'showadmin' on ICC will show which admins are on duty at the moment).
 But usually all that's needed is a polite "Let's keep the chat appropriate for a family friendly environment," or "Please don't kib, use the whisper command."